 4. Low Touch and Digital Customer Success

 In early 2018, TSIA had a study about investments in low human touch or digital capabilities that focus on a high-volume customer segment.
-With scaling customer success being such a hot topic, this is directly related.
+With scaling customer success operations being such a hot topic, this is directly related.
 Resources inside tech companies are finite, so you have to figure out how to deliver the best possible experience for your customers based on the customer touch-points you’re able to provide.

 This starts with having a lower touch or a digital capability with an overall segmentation strategy.
 A common one is a 3-tiered approach with enterprise, mid-market, or SMB where you may have a high touch capability, low touch capability, or a digital capability, where parts of the customer success function are automated.
 This approach ensures that your finite Customer Success resources are able to more effectively assist customers.